Srushti1013/cherishProject/README.md

-#### Access the Doc folder to view the user manual or the report for detailed information.

 ##### Below are few images showing the sign up in page, data flow that we mapped out, and the ER Model: